amr-turkish/turkish-amr-guidelines/turkish-amr.md

 ---------------
 There are several clitics in Turkish, some of them are `dA`, `ki` etc. We annotate them with existing relations and concepts depending on the meaning which they add to a sentence.

 `dA` clitic may carry the additive meaning.
-It is similar to English counterparf of it, `too`,
+It is similar to English counterpart of it, `too`,

 ```lisp
 (g / getir.01